 The fonts are not suitable for use without the one of the provided components to create the barcode.

-All developer font products include an embedding licence so that fonts may be embedded into Acrobat pdf pages (see sample pdf document) or font objects created for embedding barcodes into web pages (see demo page).
+All developer font products include an embedding licence so that fonts may be embedded into Acrobat pdf pages (see sample pdf document).

 View 2D Barcode Font kits help files - see the Home menu above.